ilentt/xmldata/XML_folder_to_product.md

 #### 3.1 Query statement in the panel statement id `55` for loading of all top level objects.
 To select all top level my fruit product already define at `step 1` you need declare data source first.
 In this case data source is `FRUITS` in `datafile.xml` at `step 2` this value and the value in InDesign panel `Settings` are one.
 The data source begin by `$` and surround by double character `"` finally the data source will be similar `"$FRUITS"`

-To query all top product fruit in `datafile.xml` in this case you need select `fruitGroupID`, `name` from node fruits.
+To query all top product fruit in `datafile.xml` in this case you need select `fruitGroupID`, `name` from node `fruits.fruitGroup`.
+The query statement like this, at this step

 ```xml
 "$FRUITS"
 select fruitGroupID, 0, 0,